 Evie teams up with Verizon to launch a new search experience next to your Android home screen

-The House just voted to let internet providers sell your browsing history
+Congress just voted to let internet providers sell your browsing history

 Evie is bringing its app search technology to a new location on your phone.